Annemathiesen/thesis/README.md

 # thesis
-This repository contains supplementary tables for my Mater's thesis
+This repository contains supplementary tables for my Master's thesis